Chicago/Census2020-redistricting/README.md

 https://www.census.gov/library/stories/2021/08/improved-race-ethnicity-measures-reveal-united-states-population-much-more-multiracial.html

-Details and the equation to calculate the Census Bureau's Diversity Index can be found in this project here: `.\\data\\RAW\\DOCUMENTATION\\Diversity Index Equation.pdf` (this was obtained by request, it's not online from the Bureau directly, yet.)
+Details and the equation to calculate the Census Bureau's Diversity Index can be found in this project here: `data/RAW/DOCUMENTATION/Diversity Index Equation.pdf` (this was obtained by request, it's not online from the Bureau directly, yet.)

 # Data Release and Documentation